-Essar Oil UK is a leading UK-focused downstream energy company whose main asset is the Stanlow Manufacturing Complex, one of the most advanced refineries in Europe and situated close to the major cities of Liverpool and Manchester.
+The company is a leading UK-focused downstream energy company whose main asset is the Stanlow Manufacturing Complex, one of the most advanced refineries in Europe and situated close to the major cities of Liverpool and Manchester.
 The company is developing this location to create a strategic energy transition park.

-Essar is a major regional employer, with over 900 highly trained and loyal staff, a similar number of contractors on site and a further 5,000 people employed through the extended supply chain.
-We contribute an estimated £60 million each year to the local economy.
+Essar Oil (UK) is a major regional employer, with over 800 employees, a similar number of contractors on site and a further 5,000 people employed through the extended supply chain.
+It contributes an estimated £60 million each year to the local economy.

 Over recent years, Essar has strategically broadened its downstream integration, with a highly successful and award-winning entry into the UK fuel retail market.
 With 70 Essar-branded UK retail sites already operational across England and Wales, we plan to grow this network to 400 retail sites over the next five years.

-We have always been a significant player in the wholesale supply of Jet A-1 to major UK airports.
-We have also successfully entered the market for direct supply of aviation fuel, signing agreements with a number of leading international airlines.
-We continue to grow this sector of our business.
+The company is a significant player in the wholesale supply of Jet A-1 to major UK airports and has successfully entered the market for direct supply of aviation fuel, signing agreements with a number of leading international airlines.
+This sector of the business continues to grow.